Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

     widely used conversion functions cited from literature and with emphasis on harmonisation or conversion to the reference method*.

-We also identify and review a number of other widely used measurement methods in addition to our selected standard methods.
+We also identify, and review, a number of other widely used measurement methods, in addition to our selected standard methods.
 We describe if and how these other methods relate to the selected reference methods and discuss issues related to harmonization and standardization for attributes of current interest for global mapping.